Right-to-Know Law

 C. identify a finite time period for which records are sought.

 A RTKL request may be denied if it does not identify the records requested with sufficient specificity.
-The ORO may contact the Requester to obtain clarification or additional information to aid the ORO in responding to the request.
-The request should contain a telephone number, fax number or e-mail address where the ORO may reach the Requester.
+The ORO may contact the Requester to obtain clarification or additional information to aid the ORO in responding to the request; however, the ORO is not required to do so.

 Is my Request itself a “public record?”